L-Heidrich/NLP_and_transformers/README.md

 # About this repository

-Smaller projects and study notes I use to learn about NLP and transformers
+Smaller projects and study notes I use to learn about NLP